-Track every scanned QR code can be tracked in Supercode's analytics dashboard.
+QR code tracking can be done in Supercode's analytics dashboard.
 See cities feedback has come from, operating systems that have scanned, and track the performance by dates such as days, weeks, months, and all time.

-QR codes can be used by anyone from event managers, to scanning in event tickets, collecting feedback for events, m-commerce shops, advertising, wedding, other event invitations, and gaining followers on social media.
-Invent your own uses for QR codes and make creative connections with guests and others in your industry.
+Event QR codes can be used by anyone from event managers, to scanning in event tickets, collecting feedback for events, m-commerce shops, advertising, wedding QR codes, invitations with QR codes, and gaining followers on social media.
+Invent your own uses for event QR codes and make creative connections with guests and others in your industry.

 What better way to advertise than to have guests at weddings and special occasions and others passing by to see the beautiful flower arrangements you offer, or to try delicious food and keep you in mind for later.
 Placing a QR code on the side of catering and florist vans is a great way for people to scan when it is stationary and people can see their best work and save the company information on their mobile phones.

-For event organizers, hair stylists, makeup artists, florists, caterers, and venue representatives, add QR codes to your business cards for customers to contact you directly with a vCard QR code that immediately inputs their information into their phones.
-Also, use a call-to-action to scan QR codes to celebrate your best work.
+For event organizers, hair stylists, makeup artists, florists, caterers, and venue representatives, make QR code business cards for customers to contact you directly with a vCard QR code that immediately inputs their information into their phones.
+Also, use a call-to-action to scan image QR codes to celebrate your best work.
 Link URL QR codes to videos, images, VR experiences, and testimonies so people can get the full experience that they cannot get by business cards alone.